-F. An electronic system will be established whereby a person can email anonymous complaints bullying that only designated persons will have access to.
+F. An electronic system will be established whereby a person can email anonymous complaints of bullying that only designated persons will have access to.

 G. Anyone may report bullying.
 A report may be made to any staff member.
-Reports should
+Reports should be made in writing.

-H. Each principal will designate a person or persons responsible for responding to bullying
+H. Each principal will designate a person or persons responsible for responding to bullying complaints.

 I. Every identified complainant who files a written complaint with a staff member will receive a written explanation of results to the extent that it is legally allowed and be given an opportunity to inform the designated person as to whether or not the outcome was satisfactory.
-Easy to use followup forms will be made available.
+Easy to use follow-up forms will be made available.